Marohn-Group/mmodel/README.rst

 To define the model, the name, graph, and handler need to be specified.
 Additional parameters include modifiers, descriptions, and returns lists.
-The input parameters of the model are determined based on the node function parameter signature, or custom signature can be provides using the ``inputs`` parameter.
+The input parameters of the model are determined based on the node function parameter signature, or custom signature can be provided using the ``inputs`` parameter.

 .. code-block:: python